PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit.”

 Over time, your goal would be to improve how much you can lift for a single rep.

 Of course, do this as safely as possible.

-Always make sure you have a spotter or if you’re alone in a home gym, set up your safeties on your power rack.
+Always make sure you have a spotter or set up your safeties on your power rack if you’re alone in a home gym.

 The worst-case scenario?
-Don’t use collars and turn the bar to one side so the weights slide off, repeat on the other side, and then just sit up with the empty barbell.
+Don’t use collars and turn the bar to one side, so the weights slide off, repeat on the other side, and then sit up with the empty barbell.

-If that was the case, those guys that max out on the bench every Monday on international bench day would get stronger and stronger.
+If that were the case, those guys that max out on the bench every Monday on international bench day would get stronger and stronger.

-Unfortunately, these are the guys that get injured and tell you years from now that the bench press is bad for your shoulders, chest, elbows, etc.
+Unfortunately, these guys get injured and tell you years from now that the bench press is bad for your shoulders, chest, elbows, etc.

 Bottom line – work on getting stronger over time in all rep ranges to build muscle and strength.

 Testing your 1RM is for your ego, no matter how you slice it.
 If you aren’t a powerlifter, knowing that information is just going to let you know if you’re getting stronger or not.